 At the time of the purchase, the vine density was quite low, with many rows of vines missing.
 Plus much of the remaining rootstock was high yielding, all of which needed extensive replantings.
 The cellars of Chateau Mauvesin Barton were also modernized.
 The wines are now vinified in temperature-controlled, stainless steel tanks.

 The 48 hectare Left Bank vineyard of Chateau Mauvesin Barton is planted to 45% Cabernet Sauvignon, 40% Merlot, 10% Cabernet Franc and 5% Petit Verdot.
 Chateau Mauvesin Barton is located in Moulis, which is in the Haut Medoc appellation.

-Chateau Mauvesin Barton is situate not far from Chasse Spleen.
-The terroir is gravel with clay, sand and limestone soils.
+Chateau Mauvesin Barton is situated not far from Chasse Spleen.
+The terroir is gravel with clay, sand, and limestone soils.
 Of those 48 hectares, 40 hectares are planted with vines.
-The remaining 8 hectares are used for a park like surrounding with lakes and mature trees.
+The remaining 8 hectares are used for a park-like surrounding with lakes and mature trees.
 The vines are old, with an average age of close to 35 years.

 The used barrels come from Chateau Leoville Barton.
 There is a second wine, L’Impression de Mauvesin Barton.
 On average, the entire production of Chateau Mauvesin Barton is 20,000 cases of wine per year.